ACCESS-NRI/ACCESS-Hive-Docs/docs/models/build_a_model/create_a_prerelease.md

 The `config` directory contains a single `versions.json` file.
 This file allows customisation of both the version of [`access-nri/spack`](https://github.com/ACCESS-NRI/spack) used to deploy the model and the version of [`access-nri/spack-packages`](https://github.com/ACCESS-NRI/spack-packages) that will source the recipes for the _Spack_ packages.

+    !!! warning
+        It is important that the version of [`access-nri/spack-packages`](https://github.com/ACCESS-NRI/spack-packages) is compatible with the environment.
+        If there are concretization errors try checking this.

 ## Trigger model prerelease and release build deployments

 As mentioned above, prerelease build deployments are triggered by a push of one or more commits within a model deployment repository's open PR.
 When the PR is merged, a release build deployment is created.<br>